jakobsereda/weisbecker/README.md

 It's still a little bit buggy, but it passes most (not all) common tests for Chip-8 emulators, and can run most roms with varying levels of success.

-If you want to try it out, clone this repo and start the emulator by running `cargo run -- <ROM_PATH>`.
+If you want to try it out, clone this repo, install [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) and start the emulator by running `cargo run -- <ROM_PATH>`.
 There are some test roms provided in the `roms` folder of this repo (all of which *are* legal to distribute freely).

 Sometimes, a rom may be buggy or not work very well with a certain tick rate.
 You can and should try running the emulator with a different tick rate in those cases.
 By default, it is set to 6, but you can specify a different one by passing it in as an argument like so, `cargo run -- <ROM_PATH> -t 8` (for 8 ticks per frame, as an example).